 The truck starts rolling at 7 AM so have all of your brush out by that time.
 Check the guidelines for placing out your brush here or watch the video below.

 - A fire safety inspection of your home is available.
+(If volunteers are available)

 The Round Rock Fire Department will be working with volunteers to offer free home safety inspections on the day of your cleanup.
 The fire safety inspection includes checking for working smoke detectors, appliance recalls, and installation of new smoke detectors and stovetop fire suppression devices.
 Click the link below for your neighborhood cleanup date to request a fire safety inspection.

 - Curb painting (where volunteers paint your house number on your curb)

 - Yard work or other type of assistance is available for those that are elderly, disabled or have a medical condition.
 If you need assistance or know of a neighbor who is elderly, disabled, had recent surgery or an illness, or has special circumstances please call at 512-671-2734 or email email@example.com.

 General Neighborhood Cleanup Guidelines